Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 - Negotiate and award the contract

-The Difference between RFI and RFP
+The Difference between an RFI and RFP

 Since we already know what RFP means, it’s time to have a look at another procurement process that is also closely related to RFP.